UCSB-CASL/Curvature_ECNet_2D/README.md

 # Error-correcting neural networks for two-dimensional curvature computation in the level-set method

+This is the accompanying repository for our [manuscript](https://arxiv.org/abs/2201.12342).

 ### Contents

 In addition to the usual `requirements.txt`, we include the following files under the corresponding resolution folder within `models/`: